CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.3.2 Webserver.txt

 #### APP.3.2.A19 Creation of an Internet Editorial Team [Specialist, Head of IT] (CIA)

 To maintain web offers, a self-employed Internet editorial team should be set up.
 The Internet editorial team SHOULD include all the roles that were named in the concept for web offers.
-For extensive web offers, a contact person for web applications SHOULD also be determined.
+For extensive web offers, a contact person for web applications SHOULD additionally be determined.
 Likewise, processes, procedures, and people responsible should be named in case of problems or security incidents.